ComputationalRegulatoryGenomicsICL/cageflow/README.md

 * `--index` specifies a directory with a genome index (`bowtie2` or `STAR`).
 This is a mandatory option, unless `--fasta` is set.
 This option is mutually exclusive with `--fasta`, `--gtf`, `--splicesites` and `--chromsizes`.
 * `--input` specifies the input CSV samplesheet.
 * `[OPTIONAL_ARGUMENTS]` can be:
     * `--params-trimgalore 'params'` specifies any options that can be passed to `TrimGalore!`.
-Useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of fixed sequences from the 5'-ends of the forward and reverse reads).
-The parameters for `TrimGalore!` must be put in single quotes.
+This option is useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of a fixed number of nucleotides from the 5'-ends of the forward and reverse reads ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
+The string with the parameters for `TrimGalore!` must be surrounded by single quotes.
-    * `--nogtrim` makes the pipeline skip the G-trimming step (done with `cutadapt` and executed after `TrimGalore!`, see the map above).
-This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not have a 5'-`G` but instead require the removal of a fixed sequence ending with `GGG` from the 5'-end of the forward read).
-The option can be used together with `--params-trimgalore`.
+    * `--nogtrim` makes the pipeline skip the G-trimming step.
+This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not seem to require trimming of a 5'-`G` ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
+This option can be used together with `--params-trimgalore` (see an example below).
     * `--gtf` specifies a GTF file with the genome annotation to use in the construction of a `STAR` genome index.
 This option is mutually exclusive with `--index` and `--bowtie2` and requires the `--fasta` option.
     * `--splicesites` specifies a TSV file with a list of splice junctions (see the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf), section *Using a list of annotated junctions* or the description of the `--sjdbFileChrStartEnd` STAR option, for the format of the file).
 This option is mutually exclusive with `--index` and `--bowtie2` and requires the `--fasta` option.
     * `--bowtie2` switches the aligner from `STAR` to `bowtie2`.
 This option is mutually exclusive with `--gtf`, `--splicesites` and `--chromsizes` but is compatible with either `--index` or `--fasta`.